Does Turmeric Help Repair Skin Barrier? Science Explained

 4 Ways Turmeric Supports Skin Barrier Repair

-Inflammation both causes and results from barrier damage.
-When your barrier is compromised, irritants get in and trigger inflammation.
-This inflammation further damages the barrier, creating a cycle.
+Irritation both causes and results from barrier damage.
+When your barrier is compromised, irritants get in and trigger more irritation.
+This creates a damaging cycle.

-Curcumin may help break this cycle by reducing inflammatory signals.
-Studies show measurable reduction in inflammation markers within 24-48 hours.
+Curcumin may help break this cycle by calming irritation signals.
+Studies show measurable effects within 24-48 hours of use.

 2. Protects Barrier Fats from Oxidative Damage